kostyaVyrodov/education/design/README.md

 GET, PUT, DELETE, HEAD, OPTIONS and TRACE are idempotent.

 PUT and DELETE allows to modify a resource only once, unless DELETE looks like this ```/resourceId/last```

+## OOP

+Encapsulation

+**Abstraction** is hiding of complexity from a user.
+That's creating simple interfaces.
+Ideal abstraction: here your method.
+Don't worry about anything else.